Debaditya2034/pathfinder-shillong-fixed/README.md

 ```

 ## 🔧 Firebase Configuration

-**NOTE: Firebase removed in chore/remove-firebase-clean-slate branch — re-add when ready.**

 Firebase is optional.
 In demo mode the helpers store everything in `localStorage`, but if you want real OTP auth + Firestore writes: